Preeti Desai: Career

-Desai got herself a super model status in India in a short span of two years before she started acting for her first feature film in 2011.

-Film debut (2011)
+Film & Television

-Desai made her film debut in a feature film Shor in the City which was released in April 2011.
-It is directed by Raj Nidimoru and D. K.Krishna, and is produced by Balaji Telefilms' Ekta Kapoor.
+Following the advice of Shahrukh Khan, Desai enrolled in Anupam Kher's drama school in 2008.
+Desai made her acting debut with acclaimed film Shor in the City (2011) and was nominated for Best Lead Actress at the South Asian Rising Star Film Awards in New York City in October 2012.
+Released in April 2011.
+Directed by Raj Nidimoru and D. K.Krishna, produced by Balaji Telefilms' Ekta Kapoor.
 Desai plays the role of the female protagonist Sharmili opposite Indian-American actor Sendhil Ramamurthy.
 The film is a thriller drama, set in contemporary Mumbai with three separate but interrelated storylines, of which one is in English and the other two are in Hindi.

 The film and Desai's performance got rave reviews by critics and audience alike with an average star rating of 4, stating Desai had great screen presence.

 Desai was nominated for Best Lead Actress at the South Asian Rising Star Film Awards in New York in October 2012 presented by SAIFF and HBO.
 Shor in the City was officially selected for the Pusan International Film Festival and the Dubai International Film Festival in 2011.
 The film won the Best Director Award at MIAAC in New York.

 In 2014, Desai was seen in the lead role opposite Abhay Deol for the feature film titled One by Two directed by Devika Bhagat and produced by Amit Kapoor.

+After moving to Los Angeles, USA in 2015.